-Jesus took one bread and broke into fragments and gave it to each of them.
+Jesus took one loaf of bread and broke it into fragments and gave it to each of the disciples.
 "Matthew 26:26 And as they were eating, Jesus took bread, and blessed it, and brake it, and gave it to the disciples, and said, Take, eat; this is my body.
 27 And he took the cup, and gave thanks, and gave it to them, saying, Drink ye all of it; 28 For this is my blood of the new testament, which is shed for many for the remission of sins."
 It was not real flesh and blood, but actually bread and wine.
 It was symbolic and ceremonial, and it is called "breaking of bread."
 Later on, it was also called "communion."
-This was also considered holy ceremony and the word of God says that it must be taken with reverence.
+This was also considered a holy ceremony and the word of God says that it must be taken with reverence.

 For a detailed study on Communion please click on the index: "Communion."